flodorner/Augmented_Constrained_RL/README.md

 ```
 where _{exp_id}_ is the id of the experiment you wish to run.

+To reproduce the results in the main report, only experiments 3,4,5,6,10,11,12,14,15 and 51 need to be run.

 ### Custom Experiments

 You can also run your custom experiments by passing runtime arguments to _test_constraints.py_.
 For example, start an experiment with Soft Actor-Critic by running: